wubin28/wuzhenbens_playground/word_count_cpp/README.md

 Reads content from a specified chunk of a file and splits it into lines.

 Side Effects:
-- Prints the number of bytes read to standard output
+- Prints the number of bytes read using threadSafeOutput function

 Input Parameters:
 - filePath: const std::filesystem::path&